yu3ufe/PowerShell-File-Uploader/README.md

 - Make sure to replace the server URL in the script with the URL of your server before running it.
 - This script uses the `System.Net.Webclient` class to upload files.

+## Contributions

+Contributions are welcome!
+If you find any bugs or have suggestions for improving the script, please open an issue or submit a pull request.

+## License

+This script is released under the MIT License.